jrm5100/ND06/README.md

   * This visualization presents a lot of information for the chart reader to explore, and it would be a great visualization for the end of a martini glass narrative.
 But for an explanatory chart, the chart reader really needs to show some interesting findings directly to the reader without the reader having to figure it out for him or herself.
     * I overhauled the visualization to focus on which league the teams with the most runs scored or fewest runs allowed are from.
 * Second Version
+  * Feedback #1
     * "First comment is relying on color to denote shortened season.
 Could you add an asterisk next to the year in the graph axis?
 The next comment is ambiguity on median value.
 Is that across the entire entire mlb or for the respective leagues?
 This is probably going to far into the analysis but just listing the best offensive team and best defensive team don't really show the real impact of the DH, it might just show that a team spent more money on hitting than pitching.
 It would be interesting to see score differentials between the league."
       * I tried adding an asterisk but it shifted alignment of the labels.
 I feel that changing the description of red text was a better solution.
       * I decided to remove the median marker since it was distracting from the main narrative of the visualization.
 I also updated the mouseover with information about the best team in each league so that the difference can be seen in detail if desired.
+  * Feedback #2
     * "Having a DH has a significantly positive correlation with more runs, while it's not clear what "could" be contributing to the NL having better fielding numbers.
 You are making a hypothesis behind the offense, but not the defense."
       * I updated the description to try and be more clear.
+  * Feedback #3
+    * What do you notice in the visualization? - A sharp contrast between the representation of AL and NL in both charts.
+AL dominates in terms of most runs scored and NL lead the fewest runs allowed.
+    * What questions do you have about the data? - For fewest runs allowed, would it make more sense to use the shorter bars to represent?
+(Sorry, I'm a soccer fan and have no clue of baseball...)
+    * What relationships do you notice? - Dominance in each category
+    * What do you think is the main takeaway from this visualization? - The two leagues are very different!
+    * Is there something you don’t understand in the graphic? - As previously mentioned, the "fewest runs allowed".
+      * I'm not sure how to improve this part of the chart.
+Shorter doesn't immediately indicate better, but I think it should make sense in context.
+I had tried reversing the scale (so that longer bars indicate better performance, meaning fewer runs given up) but this seemed even more illogical.

 # Resources